finsberg/IN1910_H22/book/docs/lectures/python/python_intro.md

 Any code that is put into an if-statement like this is executed if, and only if, you run the script directly, but not if the script is imported by another.
 This statement is not strictly necessary, but it is very useful when working on bigger projects and is therefore considered good practice.
 We will explain the statement and why it works the way it does later in the course.

-### Variable Types
+## Variable Types

 In our assignment earlier, we defined four variables, all numbers.
-However, their datatypes are slightly different.
+However, their data types are slightly different.
 The variables `t`, `a` and `s` were assigned decimal numbers, and therefore became `float` objects, while `v0` is set to an integer number, and became an `integer` object.
 You can check the type of a variables with the `type` command

 ```python
 print(type(t))